xperseguers/t3ext-restdoc/Documentation/ChangeLog/Index.rst

 =======  ======================================================
 Version  Changes
 =======  ======================================================
+2.1.0    Compatibility with TYPO3 v9 to v11
-2.0.0    Compatibility with TYPO3 v8 to v10
+2.0.0    Compatibility with TYPO3 v8 to v11
 1.7.x    Post-processing of content with `SphinxJson` 1.6.x    - Compatibility with TYPO3 6.2 - 8.x
          - Compatibility with PHP 7